thecodingmachine/graphqlite/website/docs/descriptions.md

   Omitting it falls back to the `@deprecated` tag on the case docblock.
 An explicit empty string `''` deliberately clears any inherited `@deprecated` tag.

+### Future migration: `#[EnumValue]` will become required per case

+Today every case of a `#[Type]`-mapped enum is automatically exposed in the GraphQL schema.
+A future major release will flip this to an opt-in model: **only cases carrying an explicit `#[EnumValue]` attribute will be exposed**, mirroring the way `#[Field]` opts individual methods and properties into an object type.

+The benefit is selective exposure — today there is no way to map a subset of a PHP enum into GraphQL, which forces schema authors to split an enum into two or rename cases.
+Under the opt-in model, an internal enum case can simply omit `#[EnumValue]` to stay out of the public schema.

+To surface the upcoming change, GraphQLite already emits a PHP `E_USER_DEPRECATED` notice at schema build time when an enum annotated with `#[Type]` exposes any case without an `#[EnumValue]` attribute.
+The notice names the specific cases that would be dropped after the flip so the migration path is mechanical: add `#[EnumValue]` to every case you want to keep.
+No runtime behaviour changes today — the notice only signals what the future default will require.

 ## Description uniqueness on `#[ExtendType]`

 A GraphQL type has exactly one description, so GraphQLite enforces that the description for a